 Stardew Valley Advanced 05 Easier Buying

-This circles back around to the first couple of points.
+This circles back around to the first couple of tips.
 Consider how much money you could make in a given amount of time.
 What would you lose by running down into The Mines to get something?

 Apply this philosophy to all things.
 Is using the Seed Maker worth it for something you could easily buy from Pierre?
 Is it really worth it to chop down acres of grass to make Hay as opposed to buying it from Marnie?
 Do you want to spend most of your day chopping down trees all around the map or would it be a better use of your time and money to buy as much wood as you need from the Carpenter's Shop?